maximmaxim345/cadara/crates/occara/README.md

 # occara

-occara provides high-level Rust bindings for the OpenCASCADE CAD library.
-It is an internally used library for CADara.
+occara provides high-level Rust bindings for the OpenCASCADE B-Rep library.
+It is internally used by CADara to manipulate 3D models.

 ## Structure